 Lethbridge SmartCentre is a 326,000 square foot shopping centre that is situated on 28.35 acres at the northwest corner of 28th Street South and Highway 5 in Lethbridge, Alberta.
-The centre is anchored by a 195,000 square foot Wal-Mart Supercentre, and shadow-anchored by 95,000 square foot Home Depot.
-Other national tenants include

-Ashley Furniture, Best Buy, Mark's Work Wearhouse, Tony Roma's, Addition-Elle, Sleep Country, Moores, State & Main Kitchen & Bar, Reitmans, Bank of Nova Scotia, and Bulk Barn.
+The centre is anchored by a 195,000 square foot Walmart Supercentre, and shadow-anchored by 95,000 square foot Home Depot.
+Other national tenants include Ashley Furniture, Best Buy, Mark's, Tony Roma's, Addition-Elle, Sleep Country, Moores, State & Main Kitchen & Bar, Reitmans, Bank of Nova Scotia, and Bulk Barn.
+An additional 8,000 square feet of development potential remain on the site.